 A unit represents a share in a particular investment option.
 While your units don’t give you legal ownership of the investment option’s assets, they do give you the right to returns from those assets.
-On day one, units will be valued at $1.00.
-So, for each dollar you have invested in a particular investment option on that day you will be allocated one unit.
-At the end of each trading day, we will declare a unit price for each option.
+On day one, units were valued at $1.00.
+So, for each dollar you had invested in a particular investment option on that day you were allocated one unit.
+At the end of each trading day, we declare a unit price for each option.
 Just like a share price.
 When your contributions are paid into the scheme, you will be allocated additional units based on that day's unit price.
 Similarly, when you apply for a benefit, you will redeem units to the value of your withdrawal based on that day's unit price.
 Units will also be redeemed when you switch between investment options (when units will be redeemed in your existing investment option(s) and new units issued in your new investment option(s)) and when fees and expenses are paid directly from your accounts.

 The benefits of daily unit pricing

 Daily unit pricing is simply a more robust and equitable way of allocating investment earnings.
 It smooths out the ups and downs resulting from a weekly estimated crediting rate which is adjusted monthly based on actual results.
 It means investment switches can be made on any business day, so if you make a change we can action it within a few days.
 It also simplifies the annual review process.
-There will be no need to suspend benefit payments as we currently do for a week or more during the annual review process and your annual benefit statement will be available sooner.
+There is no need to suspend benefit payments as we used to do for a week or more during the annual review process and your annual benefit statement will be available sooner.

 What changes will you see?

 When you view your investments balance online, you will see a unit price, number of units as well as a dollar value for your holding in each investment option.
 The same goes for your annual benefit statement.
-We will still advise rates of return for each investment option as we do now.